sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-kubernetes/03-controllers/README.md

 This document collects some concepts on Kubernetes replication and other controllers.

 ### Liveness Probes
 A liveness probe is a mechanism that Kubernetes use to check if a container is still alive.
-The followin options are available:
+The following options are available:

-+ HTTP GET probe &mdash; an HTTP request sent to the container's IP  on the configured address/port/path.
++ **HTTP GET** probe &mdash; an HTTP request sent to the container's IP  on the configured address/port/path.
 If the probe responds with an HTTP error code or doesn't respond the container will be restarted.
-+ A TCP Socket probe &mdash; a TCP connection to the specified port of the container.
++ A **TCP Socket** probe &mdash; a TCP connection to the specified port of the container.
 If the connection cannot be established successfully the container will be restarted.
-+ An Exec probe &mdash; executes an arbitrary command inside the container and checks the command's exit status code.
++ An **Exec** probe &mdash; executes an arbitrary command inside the container and checks the command's exit status code.
 Any non-zero return code will trigger a container restart.

 #### HTTP Liveness Probe
 The example in [01-liveness-probe-descriptor](./liveness-probe-descriptor/unhealthy-webapp-http-probe.yml) demonstrates how to include an HTTP liveness probe: